pslhy/trio_artifacts/README.md

 ```
 $ python3 artifact.py --print_result 2
 ```
-## Effectiveness of the trace-based(simple expression-based) pruning and library sampling techniques
+## Effectiveness of the block-based pruning and library sampling techniques
 To run following command, you can see the summary of ablation study:
 ```
 $ python3 artifact.py --print_result 3
 ```

-## Running Trio for single benchmark
+## Running Trio for a single benchmark
 You can run Trio to solve single benchmark as follows:
 ```
 $ burst/BusrtCmdLine.exe -use-trio [benchmark file]